jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-I recruited the participants by asking on mailing lists, bulletin boards and in facebook groups.
+I recruited the participants by asking on mailing lists, bulletin boards and in Facebook groups.
 The request was like this:

-“We, a team of students of the Weimar University, want to improve the free layout program frame drawer and want the application to match your workflow and needs.
+»We, a team of students of the Weimar University, want to improve the free layout program frame drawer and want the application to match your workflow and needs.
 Therefore we would like to gather some insights in the way you work.